 The Information Team is based at Elderflower Fields HQ and has two main jobs.
 Firstly, acting as a central hub of information for festival goers – answering questions and pointing out where things are.
 And secondly, keeping in contact with the Field Teams and the festival production team to update the programme with any changes and communicate this to staff and the public.
 If you love organising and creating calm from chaos, this could be the role for you!…

-Our ticketing and accreditation team is normally the first contact our guests and performers will have with festival staff once they arrive, so it’s a super important role.
-You’ll be working in the main ticketing or accreditation tent, welcoming customers, crew and performers, scanning tickets and issuing wristbands.
-The work can be hectic at times, but you’ll be led by an experienced manager and it’s great fun meeting all the smiling customers and bands!
+Our ticketing team is normally the first contact our guests will have with festival staff once they arrive, so it’s a super important role.
+You’ll be working in the main ticketing tent, welcoming customers, scanning tickets and issuing wristbands.
+The work can be hectic at times, but you’ll be led by an experienced manager and it’s great fun meeting all the smiling customers!

-The Production Support Team does pretty much what it says on the tin.
 Supporting the main Production Team, you’ll be assisting in a diverse range of activities which makes it perfect for those looking to gain first hand experience of running a large arts event and for people who like variety.
-Production Support is sort of like the glue which sticks the whole festival together – which means you could be doing anything from welcoming bands and helping them move their gear to chaperoning vehicles across the site or helping the tech crews on one of the stages.
+Event Control Support is sort of like the glue which sticks the whole festival together – which means you could be doing anything from welcoming bands and helping them move their gear to chaperoning vehicles across the site or helping the tech crews on one of the stages.
 You’ll also jump in and support the other teams when they get busy and you’ll be looking out for any issues and reporting back to the Production team via your radio.

 Our crew HQ and Crew support Team are the amazing people who look after our festival family.
 Based at Crew Headquarters you’ll be welcoming teams on shift and checking them in, ensuring they have what they need to do a great job and passing on any updates or briefings.
 You’ll be the masters of creating a happy vibe, sending our volunteers out with smiles and perhaps a bit of glitter!
 The support team will also look out for our crew welfare, so you could be delivering sun cream to the teams in the field or making sure the ticketing tent has chairs, whatever you think our volunteer family need!